EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/hydroreservoir.md

    \end{aligned}
    ```

-3. the level constraints with penalty if the constraints has non-infinite penalty.
+3. the level constraints with penalty if the constraints has non-infinite penalty value.

    ```math
    \begin{aligned}